opencv/opencv/doc/js_tutorials/js_imgproc/js_geometric_transformations/js_geometric_transformations.markdown

 </body>
 \endhtmlonly

-@note cv.getPerspectiveTransform() should be in the white list to find the transformation matrix from 4 points on the input image and corresponding points on the output image.
+@note cv.getPerspectiveTransform() which can find the transformation matrix from 4 points on the input image and corresponding points on the output image is not in the white list.